spooozy/pet-phone-book/docs/Features.md

     - Delete unnecessary contacts completely.

 - **Search Through Contact List**:
-    - Quickly find the contacts you need using the search bar.
+    - Quickly find the contacts you need using the real-time search.
-    - Results are displayed in real time as you type.